brendonwang/the_tiger_times/content/authors/BereniceLui/_index.md

 ---
 # Display name
-title: Ms. Kaminoff
+title: Berenice Lui

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Teacher
+role: Writer

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.